YetiForceCompany/YetiForceCRM/README.md

 -	Improved a global variable in the database.
 -	Improved permissions to Quick Create records.
 -	Improved the reference field.
+-	Improved the header in the calendar.
+-	Improved filtering of email content.
+-	Improved sharing permissions while associating of records.
 -	Secured a function updating information about an email.
 -	Secured adding of linkages.
 -	Secured the management of widgets.